ucd-library/cork-icon/readme.md

 - Update icon metadata file with `node ./src/bin/process-custom.js ./io/gc-bucket/<name-of-iconset>/`
 - Review the `metadata.json` file.
 Specifically, update the `label` and `searchTerms` properties for each icon to improve the icon search experience.
 - If any changes are made to `metadata.json`, run the command again to ensure these are reflected in the zipped version: `node ./src/bin/process-custom.js ./io/gc-bucket/<name-of-iconset>/`
-- Copy the iconset and the dist zip file to the Google Cloud bucket
+- To copy iconset to GC bucket, run `./app/cmds/upload-iconset.sh <icon-dir>` from host machine

 ## Adding an icon to an existing custom iconset
 todo